chronicleworks/chronicle/docs/building.md

 Assuming a valid [Chronicle domain configuration](./domain_modeling.md) located in the same directory as the Dockerfile, the following will build a domain-specific Chronicle.
-You should only need to source control the Dockerfile and domain.config - Chronicle's build image will do the rest.
+You should only need to source control the Dockerfile and domain.yaml - Chronicle's build image will do the rest.

 ```docker
 FROM blockchaintp/builder:{VERSION_NUMBER} as domain